 Don't forget, Taxback.com can help you claim your tax refund in the UK.

 Can you skip paying tax on tips if you don’t bother filing your tax return?

 No, if you fail to file, HMRC will be alerted and they will then make an estimate based on the information you and your employer have given them.
 This is when they will send the tax code we mentioned earlier.

-If you’d like help with filing your UK Self-Assessed taxes or you would like a UK tax refund, get in touch with Taxback.com today - we’ll check for any reliefs or expenses you may be due and help you get the most out of your tax return!
+If you’d like help with filing your UK Self-Assessed taxes or you would like to claim a UK tax refund, get in touch with Taxback.com today - we’ll check for any reliefs or expenses you may be due and help you get the most out of your tax return!

 If you have any questions or you'd like to find out more about filing your tipping taxes the easy way, contact Taxback.com today.

 You can use our tax return calculator to see how much tax your could be due back.

 Our team of friendly, qualified tax experts are available 24/7 via our Live Chat service.

 - Your maximum tax refund guaranteed